leonardoraupp/critical-order-system/README.md

 ![Documentation Status](https://img.shields.io/badge/docs-in%20progress-yellow)
-# Critical Order System project
-A critical order management system with advanced failure handling and notifications, leveraging RabbitMQ for asynchronous and resilient communication.
+# Demo projeto for RabbitMQ

 ## About the project
-The Critical Order System (COS) is a robust backend system for order management and critical notifications.
 It utilizes RabbitMQ to process orders asynchronously, ensuring scalability and reliability.

-The system implements a Dead Letter Queue (DLQ) mechanism to handle failures, along with Retry and Time-To-Live (TTL) strategies to prevent message loss.
-Additionally, it features Priority Queues to ensure that urgent orders are processed first.

-The main workflow includes:

-- Order creation via API.
-- Asynchronous processing of orders through RabbitMQ.
-- Critical notifications (SMS, Email, Push) based on order status.
-- Failure recovery mechanism using DLQ.
-- Intelligent retry handling to prevent order loss.

 ## Run project